l3nkz/harp-ae/Readme.md

-# HARP Artifact Evaluation Script
+# HARP Artifact Evaluation

-Within this repository you will find the scripts and necessary information to validate the artifacts of the following HARP Middleware paper.
+Within this repository you will find the scripts and necessary information to validate the artifacts of the HARP Middleware paper.

 ## Preparation